mckennapsean/dissertation/content/02-background.md

 (_why_) that a visualization designer formulates along the way [@Meyer].
 Design decisions, rationale, and guidelines are formed from employed evaluation methods.
-Existing visualization process models fail to incorporate this justifiability without a link to decision models.
-Moreover, numerous existing models capture evaluation as only a step of the design process [@Chee2011;
-@Tory2004; @Wassink2009; @Lloyd2011] rather than a continuing role throughout
-the process as in design decision models.
+Existing visualization process models fail to incorporate this justifiability because they have no link to decision models.
+Moreover, numerous existing models capture evaluation as only a step of the design process [@Chee2011; @Tory2004; @Wassink2009; @Lloyd2011] rather than a continuing role throughout the process as in design decision models.

 ### Design Process Models